Guide To The Best Bass Fishing Lakes In Indiana

-All about fishing for spotted, smallmouth and largemouth bass in Indiana lakes.
+Fish for spotted, smallmouth and largemouth bass.

-Bass Fishing Lakes In Indiana
+Bass Lakes In Indiana

 World record: 22 lbs 4 oz

 State Record: 14 lbs 12 oz

 World record: 11 lbs 15 oz

 State Record: 7 lbs 4 oz

 World record: 9 lbs 8 oz

-State Record: 5 lbs 1 oz
+State Record: 5 lbs 5 oz

 The state record spotted bass was caught somewhere in Vigo county.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Indiana.